Reliability analysis for non-deterministic limit-states using stochastic emulators: Variance of estimator for unknown

 \section{Variance of estimator for unknown $s\prt{\ve{x}}$}

-This section demonstrates that when the conditional failure probability function $s(\ve{x})$ is unknown, estimating $P_f$ using the single-loop estimator $\overline{P_f}$ is more efficient than using the double-loop estimator, denoted as $\dbar{P_f}$.
-The single-loop estimator is defined as:
+This section demonstrates that when the conditional probability of failure function $s(\ve{x})$ is unknown, estimating $P_f$ is more efficient by computing $\overline{P_f}$ rather than using a double-loop estimator, denoted as $\dbar{P_f}$.
+The double-loop approach becomes computationally expensive because of the inner MCS loop to estimate $s(\ve{x})$ for each $\ve{x}$.
+The double-loop estimator can be written as: